taoqi98/taoqi98.github.io/_pages/about.md

   - /about.html
 ---

-I am a PH.D. student in the Department of Electronic Engineering at Tsinghua University, advised by Prof. [Yongfeng Huang](http://thungnlab.cn/).
+I am a Ph.D. student in the Department of Electronic Engineering at Tsinghua University, advised by Prof. [Yongfeng Huang](http://thungnlab.cn/).

 <!-- I am passionate about designing text mining algorithm for real-world application, including recommendation, medical NLP and NLP for social good.
 As such, I work at the intersection of data mining and natural language processing. -->